-We dream.
-But then we get reoccuring dreams with similar themes and scenes.
-What does it all mean?
-You may want to get to the bottom of it, to gain a better understanding of symbolism that may be relevant to our waking world; or in other cases, it may be a replay of traumatic events that disturbs or angers us when we wake up from it, wondering why do I keep seeing the same things, events, or people?
-And how can we make peace with it?
+We dream, but when we get reoccuring dreams with similar themes and scenes, what does it all mean?
+You may want to get to the bottom of it, to gain a better understanding of symbolism that may be relevant to our waking world; or in other cases, it may be a replay of traumatic events that disturbs or angers us when we wake up from it.
+It may have youbwondering why you keep seeing the same things, events, or people?
+How can we make peace with it?

 Let’s delve into the 7 Reasons why you are having these reoccurring dreams.